 Second, be flexible and learn to roll with the punches.
 Sometimes your van will break down at the most inopportune times and you have to cancel all your calls.
 It’s okay, your clients understand that you’re human.

 Forming good networking relationships is challenging on the road, but your overall network will easily expand (geographically), but truly forming a relationship with other professionals becomes more difficult because you’re always on the move.
 My advice here is to have a solid network prior to taking off, as well as seek out networking opportunities in the areas you do visit.
 Don’t be shy about telling people you live in a van, because it’s a fantastic ice breaker.

 1. “How much weight our paint added to the van build?”
 By far the strangest question we’ve gotten several times.
 We used PlastiDip—like a liquid plastic that you spray on like paint—to change the color of the van.
-We always try to respond to every question we get as educationally as we can (there are no dumb questions, right?), so we respond to that one with: It took about 10 gallons to paint the van and a gallon of water weighs 8 pounds.
+We always try to respond to every question we get as educationally as we can (there are no dumb questions, right?), so we respond to that one with: it took about ten gallons to paint the van and a gallon of water weighs eight pounds.
 Most of the liquid in the PlastiDip would evaporate when it dries, so at most 80 pounds is our best guess.
 But honestly, we have no clue how much weight it added!

 2. We were recently asked if we had ever thought of pulling a small trailer behind the van so that we can carry 275 gallons of water.
 It was that last part that threw us for a loop.
 We’ve thought of many things that we could do with the van, but pulling 275 gallons of water behind the van is not one of them!
 What would you even do with that much water?
 We carry 14 gallons of water.